 “Oh,” the driver said.
 She assumed all Nazareth students graduated from Catholic junior highs.

-Anthony walked past the driver and through the tomb.
+Anthony walked through the tomb.
 It was a submarine tomb, submerging under a wave of August humidity and melted tar.
 There was no escape now.
 He could feel his heart beat faster.
 He looked at the windows.
-He hated bus windows, they were all the same.
+He hated bus windows.
 They were far too small for someone his size to jump through if the situation called for it.

 “Hey,” she said in an interested voice.